<aside> ℹ️

 image: <aws_id>.dkr.ecr.us-east-1.amazonaws.com/eks/aws-load-balancer-controller:v2.10.0

-# Remove the ServiceAccount from the manifest
+# Remove the ServiceAccount from the manifest to avoid overwrite

 ---